 - Omega-3 Fatty Acids

 Omega 3 fatty acids are essential fatty acids.
 It means that it is needed for our health but our body can’t make them.
+Also, “Some studies suggest that Omega-3s may be helpful in the treatment of depression as they seem to have a mood-stabilizing effect.” says Staci Lee Schnell, MS, CS, LMFT.
 That being said, we have to get it from the food we eat.
 Omega -3 fatty acids help build brain cell membranes and promote new brain cell formation.
 It also reduces brain inflammation.
 Senior adults make this part of their daily supplement as this improves one’s mood and memory, plus it gives protection against brain disorders ranging from depression to dementia.
 Omega-3 fatty acids can be found in fish such as tuna, salmon, and halibut; kinds of seafood like algae and krill; some nuts and grains like flaxseed and flaxseed oil, walnuts, chia seeds; vegetables like beans and spinach.

 Probiotics are live microorganisms that provide health benefits, especially to the digestive system.
 Probiotics are good bacteria.
 They are naturally produced by our bodies and can also be found in the food that we eat and supplements in the form of capsules and liquid drinks.
 Our digestive system carries a balanced level of good and bad bacteria.
 Sometimes, the balance gets